Medication

 The NHS website has information on how your medicine works, how and when to take it, possible side effects and answers to your common questions.

-If you would like to speak to someone at the GP surgery about your prescription fill in our medication query form.
+If you would like to speak to someone at the surgery regarding your repeat prescription requests or any medication enquiries please email kmicb.oakfield.rx@nhs.net

 About pharmacists